-For information about configuring network settings, refer to the Configuring Network Settings book, accessible by browsing to MAX Remote Systems Help" LabVIEW Real-Time Target Configuration"Configuring Network Settings from the Contents tab of MAX Help.
+For information about configuring network settings, refer to the Configuring Network Settings book, accessible by browsing to MAX Remote Systems Help"LabVIEW Real-Time Target Configuration"Configuring Network Settings from the Contents tab of MAX Help.

-Note When any IP or identification settings are changed, you will be prompted to reboot the controller for the changes to take effect.
+Note When any IP or identification settings are changed, you are prompted to reboot the controller for the changes to take effect.
 Click Yes to automatically reboot the RT target.
 You may also reboot the controller by right-clicking on the target name under Remote Systems and selecting Reboot.

-After rebooting the PXI Express controller it will appear in the Remote Systems category with the assigned name.
+After rebooting the PXI Express controller, it appears in the Remote Systems category with the assigned name.

-- Expand the PXI Express controller view in the Remote Systems branch and select Software - Click the Add/Remove Software button in the toolbar to launch the LabVIEW Real-Time Software Wizard. - Install the LabVIEW Real-Time software and device drivers that you require on the RT target.
+- Expand the PXI Express controller view in the Remote Systems branch and select Software. - Click the Add/Remove Software button in the toolbar to launch the LabVIEW Real-Time Software Wizard. - Install the LabVIEW Real-Time software and device drivers that you require on the RT target.
 Refer to the NI Web site at ni.com/info and enter the Info Code etspc for the latest information about supported software.

-After installation of the software the controller will automatically reboot and you will now be able to program it using LabVIEW Real-Time.
+After installation of the software, the controller automatically reboots, and you now can program it using LabVIEW Real-Time.